The Darkness Within

 Dumbledore spluttered, pale of rage and the Minister raised an unimpressed eyebrow.

 "You should go, Albus.
 The trial is tomorrow, and maybe you would want to prepare."

 "I don't need to prepare for anything," the man said chillingly, "as I have done nothing."

 "Then why are you so upset?" the Minister asked sweetly, and Dumbledore knew he was caught.

 Instead of saying anything he merely swung around and went through the fireplace again.
 Cornelius scoffed and continued with his day.

 Lucius walked down the corridors to the trial room with Priscus by his side.

-"This is going to be a long day," the blonde said to his lover.
+"This is going to be a long day," Lucius said to him.
 "Are you ready for it?"

-"All of my days have been long, some of them endless," Priscus said, a bit sadly.
+"All of my days have been long, some of them endless," Priscus said.
 "This will be an easy day for me."